apache/druid/docs/operations/mixed-workloads.md

 ## Query laning

+When you need to run many concurrent queries having heterogeneous workloads, start with query laning to optimize your query performance.
-Query laning directs Druid to restrict resource usage for less urgent queries to ensure dedicated resources for high priority queries.
-Query laning is ideal when you need to run many concurrent queries having heterogeneous workloads.
+Query laning restricts resource usage for less urgent queries to ensure dedicated resources for high priority queries.

 Query lanes are analogous to carpool and normal lanes on the freeway.
 With query laning, Druid sets apart VIP lanes from other general lanes.
 Druid restricts low priority queries to the general lanes and allows high priority queries to run wherever possible, whether in a VIP or general lane.